astronomer/docs/astro/install-gcp.md

 - Your preferred CloudSQL instance type
 - Your preferred maximum node count

-If you have no preferred values for your first Cluster, Astronomer will create a Cluster with e2-medium-4 nodes and a Medium General Purpose (4vCPU, 16GB) CloudSQL instance in us-central1, with a maximum node count of 20.
+If you have no preferred values for your first Cluster, Astronomer will create a Cluster with e2-medium-4 nodes, one Medium General Purpose (4vCPU, 16GB) CloudSQL instance, and a maximum node count of 20 in `us-central1`.

-For information on all supported regions and configurations, see [GCP Resource Reference](resource-reference-gcp).
+For information on all supported regions and configurations, see [GCP Resource Reference](resource-reference-gcp.md).

 :::info